-Fragments of Extinction is a document of their sonic environments.
+Fragments of Extinction is a document of their sonic character.
 It is a vehicle for raising public awareness of the bio-acoustic aspects of our environmental heritage.
 It points to serious environmental issues, in particular the extinction of species.
-At the same time, I also note that in addressing these environmental issues, I am communicating the organic equilibrium and the intrinsic beauty of a primary soundscape in the context of a multi-disciplinary meeting between science and art.
+And at the same time, I also note that in addressing these environmental issues, I am communicating the organic equilibrium and the intrinsic beauty of a primary soundscape in the context of a multi-disciplinary meeting between science and art.

-From an acoustic point of view, the three main habitats are substantially different for their sound absorption properties and reverberation due to the presence or absence of water:
+From my bio-acoustic point of view, I noted that the three main habitats were substantially different for their sound absorption properties and reverberation due to the presence or absence of water:

 • In the terrestrial forest habitat, sound is strongly reflected by high leafy canopies, diffracted by tree trunks, and largely absorbed by the ground.
-These characteristics create the typical delicate reverberation, which lends to the soundscape the suggestion of an indoor space where sound can only travel for short distances.
-(Listen also to tracks 3 and 5)
+These characteristics typically create a delicate reverberation, which lends to the soundscape the suggestion of an indoor space where sound can travel only for short distances.

-• In the flooded forest habitat, the sound properties of the water floor are introduced, creating a totally reflective environment.
-The analogy with an architectonic space such as a cathedral with ceilings and columns is immediate.
-Reverberation acts quite similarly, reaching an RT60 of as much as 1.8 seconds and giving to the flooded forest the unique sound of an indoor reverberated space.
-(Listen also to track 1)
+• In the flooded forest habitat, the sound properties of the water floor create a totally reflective environment.
+The similarity with an architectonic space, such as a cathedral with ceilings and columns, is immediate, and reverberation gives to the flooded forest the unique sound of an indoor reverberated space.

 During the rainy season the forest becomes navigable and opens up visually because of the absence of the lower undergrowth (which is flooded).
 However, it becomes less reliable as regards recognition of sound directions since the reverberation increases.

-The dynamic equilibrium of this rich tropical biome was recorded at the onset of the rainy season throughout the entire circadian cycle for a period of twenty days.
-An accurate selection of the most significant moments among the original large corpus of field recordings has been recomposed in the format of a sound portrait of unaltered and unmixed soundscapes.
+I recorded the dynamic equilibrium of this rich tropical biome at the onset of the rainy season throughout the entire circadian cycle for a period of twenty days.
+I made a selection of the most significant moments among the original large corpus of field recordings and recomposed them as a complex sound portrait of unaltered and unmixed soundscapes.

-Three hierarchic levels of reconstruction and representation of the original environment were considered both in the field and in the studio analysis-editing process:
+The three hierarchic levels of reconstruction and representation of the original environment were important to consider both in the field and in the studio analysis-editing process:

-• The circadian cycle (24 hours) – It is along the equator where days are equal to nights all year round, and where natural rhythms are impressively regular and balanced.
-The sections of the overall work are proportionately and chronologically coherent with the original sound- scape beginning 2 hours after sunset;
+• The circadian cycle (24 hours) describes time along the equator where days are equal to nights all year round and where natural rhythms are impressively regular and balanced.
+The sections of my work were made to be proportionately and chronologically coherent with the original soundscape beginning two hours after sunset.

-• The main habitats — terrestrial forest, flooded forest, and riverbank forest; Different recording spots in the same habitat.
+• The main habitats — terrestrial forest, flooded forest, and riverbank forest — were recorded at different spots in the same habitat.

 • The compositional process aims to create an organic sound portrait of the variety found in the entire sonic environment, focusing first on the chronological aspect then on the habitat and finally on the location aspects.